Mojácar in Spain the ultimate guide

 Plaza del Parterre

-Plaza del Parterre, behind the church you will see a set of stone stairs which go down to the Plaza del Parterre.
+Plaza del Parterre, behind the church you will see a set of stone stairs that go down to the Plaza del Parterre.
 This was the old Arab necropolis where the tombs look towards Mecca.

 Fuente Mora De Mojacer